TechDufus/TravLang/ocamltest/README.md

 # Introduction

-This documents how to run the OCaml compiler test suite.
-To learn how to write tests using ocamltest, read [OCAMLTEST.org](./OCAMLTEST.org).
+This documents how to run the travlang compiler test suite.
+To learn how to write tests using travlangtest, read [travlangTEST.org](./travlangTEST.org).

 ## Context

-The testsuite of the OCaml compiler consists of a series of programs that are compiled and executed.
+The testsuite of the travlang compiler consists of a series of programs that are compiled and executed.
 The output of their compilation and execution is compared to expected outputs.

-Before the introduction of ocamltest, the tests were driven by a set of makefiles which were responsible for compiling and running the test programs, and verifying that the compilation and execution outputs were matching the expected ones.
+Before the introduction of travlangtest, the tests were driven by a set of makefiles which were responsible for compiling and running the test programs, and verifying that the compilation and execution outputs were matching the expected ones.